-This document describes the steps taken and the results obtained to validate the GlobAlbedo intermediate and final output set of all Products.
+This document describes the steps taken and the results obtained to validate the GlobAlbedo intermediate and final output Test Products.
 The reader is referred to RD9 for a description of what was planned to be performed in this phase of the project.
-Ground-based measurements, such as the NASA AERONET sun photometry measurements and the entire FLUXNET and SURFRAD (RD20) ground albedometer measurements are used together to quantify the accuracy of the intermediate and output products.
+Ground-based measurements, such as the NASA AERONET sun photometry measurements and the AmeriFlux and SURFRAD (RD20) ground albedometer measurements are used together to quantify the accuracy of the intermediate and output products.
 For certain intermediate products where "ground truth" data are not available, visual qualitative analysis has been performed.
-Global analysis is performed with level-3 products from MISR, MODIS, GEOLAND, METEOSAT and for the tower sites for as much of the entire time series as possible at specific tower sites with MODIS priors.
+Global analysis is performed with level-3 products from MISR and MODIS and for the tower sites (including the two contributed) at specific tower sites with MODIS priors.